MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - PhoneSystem
 - CallingPlan

+AccountEnabled: Indicates whether a user is enabled for login in Azure AD.

 *Dropped attributes*:

 The following attributes are no longer relevant to Teams and have been dropped from the output: